dev-sec/ansible-collection-hardening/roles/os_hardening/README.md

   - Description: Set to true to mount local disks to /tmp.
 You have to configure variable tmp_mnt_src to work.
 - `tmp_mnt_src`
   - Default: ""
   - Description: Source to mount /tmp.
-Manages /etc/fstab and does automatically remount with tmp_mnt_options.
+Manages /etc/fstab and does automatically remount with `tmp_mnt_options`.
 - `tmp_mnt_filesystem`
   - Default: "ext4"
   - Description: Filesystem information for /etc/fstab entry.